Leukemia & Lymphoma Society of Canada

 About Leukemia & Lymphoma Society of Canada:

-Leukemia & Lymphoma Society of Canada is a 3-star charity with an average results reporting grade.
+Leukemia & Lymphoma Society of Canada is a 3-star charity with a below average results reporting grade.
 It is financially transparent.
-Leukemia & Lymphoma Society's overhead costs of 45% are outside Ci's reasonable range for overhead spending.
+Leukemia & Lymphoma Society's overhead costs are outside Ci's reasonable range.

 My anchor